 The basic movement in tango is walking.
 This is often misunderstood as a statement about practicing.
-That is, what one often learns is that there are certain basic steps such as paso basico (basic step), ocho (figure eight), and cruzada (the cross).
-In other words, these are the steps that one learns in a beginner class.
-Walking is then emphasised as a technique practice, and one is taught to walk in a certain way, and to practice walking with certain elongated steps.
+That is, what one often learns is that there are certain basic steps such as paso basico (the basic), ocho (figure eight), or cruzada (the cross).
+These are the steps that one commonly learns in a beginner class.
+Walking is then stressed as technique practice much as one might practice scales on the piano.
+Moreover, the student is taught to practice walking with elongated steps, pushing into the step and then bringing feet together in between the steps.

-What we need to practice instead is to practice walking by initiating the step by breaking at the knee and then following that with the foot sliding along the floor so that it ends up where we want to go and then taking the step.
-So the movement to be practiced has these parts:
+Instead, what we want is to practice initiating the step by breaking at the knee and then following that with the foot sliding along the floor so that it ends up where we want to go and then taking the step.
+This walking movement has these parts:

 - Breaking at the knee in the leg that is going to go.

 - The foot slides along the floor in the direction that we want to go.

 It may be useful to prepare by practicing that movement alone but ultimately it only makes sense to practice walking by doing it with a partner, walking forward and back, with some relatively slow music to begin with.

 In tango estilo milonguero there are no steps to be learned, ie., copied and memorised.
 All the patterns that one sees in social tango dancing naturally emerge from walking.
 Tango is essentially improvised.
 We start walking in a straight line forward and back but soon enough we discover new possibilities which we may call steps if we want.
 For example, learning to change direction while we walk with a partner creates the pauses and turns that we associate with tango.
 Anything outside of that is fixed or semi-fixed choreography and so then it is no longer traditional tango estilo milonguero which can be defined as the exploration of the possibilities of walking in a heart-to-heart embrace to tango music.